epok

 Slack

 Incoming webhook integration.
 Alerts include severity, affected service, description, and a link to the investigation view.
-On Business tier, AI-generated incident narratives are included inline.
+On Team tier and above, AI-generated incident narratives are included inline.

 Add a Slack incoming webhook URL in Settings > Notification Channels.